 Hair: Hair shall be clean, of its natural color, and well groomed.
 No bangs below the eyebrow.
+Any hairstyle that is deemed disruptive to the learning environment is subject to review and decision at the discretion of the school administration.

 - Fake nails/makeup are not permitted. - Nail polish is permitted but must be all one solid color.
 If students don't follow this policy, they will lose this privilege for a period of time determined by administration. - No jewelry is allowed except one small pair of post earrings not larger than the earlobe, in the lower part of each earlobe.
-No other piercings are allowed. - One watch is acceptable.
-(Smart watches are not permitted) - Religious medals may be worn. - Headbands and bows may be worn, but can't be of excessive size. - Cold Weather Conditions: In cold weather, solid navy blue or black solid leggings may be worn under the skirt.
+No other piercings are allowed. - Watches of any kind are not permitted. - Religious medals may be worn and one small dainty bracelet may be worn. - Headbands and bows may be worn, but can't be of excessive size. - Cold Weather Conditions: In cold weather, solid navy blue or black solid leggings may be worn under the skirt.
 No other pants of any kind will be accepted under the skirt.